-- 1. Follow the procedure in Before working inside your computer. - 2.
+- 1. Follow the procedure in before working inside your computer. - 2.
 Remove the base cover. - 3.
-Remove the 3-cell battery or the 4-cell battery, whichever applicable.
+Remove the heat-sink for discrete graphics.

-The following images indicate the location of the I/O board and provide a visual representation of the removal procedure.
+The figure indicates the location of the GPU card and provides a visual representation of the removal procedure.